-Outline planning applications for the two final phases of the Northstowe New Town in Cambridgeshire have been submitted by Tibbalds Planning and Urban Design, on behalf of Homes England, the Government’s housing accelerator.
+Outline planning applications for the two final phases of the Northstowe New Town in Cambridgeshire have been submitted by Arcadis and Tibbalds Planning and Urban Design, on behalf of Homes England, the Government’s housing accelerator.

 The 10,000-homes exemplar new town is a flagship development for Homes England.
 It has become one of the largest of 10 frontrunners in a major initiative by NHS England: Healthy New Towns, which is rethinking how health and care services can be delivered to create genuinely healthier places long-term.